Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation: Halo-to-Halo variation of the Subhalo Abundances

-Result \#1 may seem to suggest that the main source of non-Poisson scatter in subhalo abundance comes from host properties that are independent of baryonic physics, as it can be the case for the diverse accretion histories of the hosts, whose trends are controlled by the overall hierarchical growth dominated by the DM component.
-On the other hand, result \#2 suggests that the host-subhalo interaction after infall is responsible for the additional non-Poisson scatter in the evolved SHMF.
-We expand on the physical origin of the scatter in Section \ref{sec:props_scatter} and spell out here a remarkable quantitative conclusion: for Milky Way-like haloes, the fractional intrinsic scatter increases from about eight per cent at infall to about 25 per cent at the current epoch, across subhalo masses; these correspond to abundances of subhaloes above $10^9\msun$ in the range $4.05\pm2.23$ and $6.59\pm2.93$ for full-physics and DMO Milky Way haloes respectively, within 1-$\sigma$.
+Interestingly, our result \#3 shows that when normalized by the subhalo abundance, the normalized intrinsic scatter $f_i$ increases between infall and $z=0$, despite its smaller contribution to the total halo-to-halo scatter (result \#2).
+This is a result of the uneven change in $f_i$ and subhalo abundance $\left< N \right>$ from infall to $z=0$, thus affecting the ratio of the intrinsic and Poisson scatters $\sigma_{\rm i}/\sigma_{\rm p} = f_i\sqrt{\left< N \right>}$.

-Finally, our result \#3 on the host mass dependence of the intrinsic fractional scatter has been quite debated over the literature, for the DMO case.
-We speculate it is the evidence that more massive objects tend to form in more uniform environments than lower mass hosts: hierarchical structure formation indeed acts so that massive objects are biased to form in regions of higher density contrast while low-mass objects can form in both high and low density contrast regions \citep{Busha11v743}.
-This, in addition to the fact that the larger numbers of low-mass haloes enable them to sample their environments more effectively, may be the reason for larger intrinsic fractional scatter towards the low-mass end of the host population.
+We expand on the physical origin of the scatter in Section \ref{sec:props_scatter} and spell out here a remarkable quantitative conclusion: for Milky Way-like haloes, the normalized intrinsic scatter increases from about eight per cent at infall to about 25 per cent at the current epoch, across subhalo masses; these correspond to abundances of subhaloes more massive than $10^9\msun$ in the range $4.05\pm2.23$ and $6.59\pm2.93$ for full-physics and DMO Milky Way haloes respectively, within 1-$\sigma$.